 They are beautiful – or at least, skinny.
 And yet, they remain tortured by their inadequacy compared to the “models” who overrun the city like insects after a nuclear disaster.
 Of course, their insecurities are framed not as an indictment of the beauty standards designed to ensnare us all in self-loathing, but as their own personal failures to overcome feminine paranoia.

 They are white, so white that their multi-ethnic metropolis fades into the smog.
 Their forays into interracial dating are often accompanied by ribaldry about hypersexualised black men or, in Charlotte’s case, a clammy, hairy Ashkenazi Jew.
-Yet it isn’t until Sex and the City 2 (2010) – when the women go on a jolly to Abu Dhabi to reassure themselves of their own empowerment by comparing themselves favourably to the yammering serfs of the Orient (though they are pleased to discover that beneath the burqas, many of the women wear designer clothes) – that franchise reaches its bigoted apotheosis.
+Yet it isn’t until Sex and the City 2 (2010) – when the women go on a jolly to Abu Dhabi to reassure themselves of their own empowerment by comparing themselves favourably to the yammering serfs of the Orient (though they are pleased to discover that beneath the burqas, many of the women wear designer clothes) – that the franchise reaches its bigoted apotheosis.

 They are straight, and they want you to know it.
 A show sold on its central female friendship doesn’t have to go in as hard on the “no-homo” as an equivalent bro show, but you struggle to miss the mockery of queers – trans people and bisexuals get it in the neck.
 A few cartoonishly gay sidekicks pop up to deliver their opinions about shoes.